-Applicants must hold a medical first degree, or hold appropriate professional qualifications and be able to demonstrate suitable background knowledge and skills.
+Applicants must hold an appropriate first degree with a minimum of 2:2 honours (e.g. in Medicine, Biomedical Science, Dietetics, Human Biology) or hold appropriate professional qualifications and be able to demonstrate suitable background knowledge and skills.

 Months of entry

-This programme will aim both to inform and equip the practitioner with the necessary skills to function in a modern clinical environment specialising in caring for the patient with problems in the gastrointestinal tract, and will be relevant to day-to-day NHS hospital and general practice.
+This course aims both to inform and equip the practitioner with the necessary skills to function in a modern biomedical/clinical environment specialising in caring for the patient with problems in the gastrointestinal tract, and will be relevant to researchers, day-to-day NHS hospital and general practice.

 Qualification and course duration